Project Management Office (PMO)

 PIs should complete the budget very early in the writing process.
 This budget must be approved before the PTF in step 5 can proceed.
 The budget will serve as the “guiding light” regarding what is possible in the proposal.
 Budgets are typically approved by Melanie Townsend or Travis Wright.
 The PMO can manage this process.

-Step 4: Complete all documents Required by Funder
+Step 4: Complete all Documents Required by Funder

 PIs are responsible for writing the proposal and various components.
 The PMO will assist with editing, reading for clarity, and ensuring the proposal aligns with funder requirements.
 The PMO can assist with drafting various attachments, such as Letters of Support, subcontract documents, etc.